-In this short tutorial, we’ll be showing you how to make your Mac say whatever you want it to with the Terminal app that comes preinstalled on every installation of macOS.
+In this short tutorial, we’ll be showing you how to make your Mac speak whatever you want it to with the Terminal app that comes preinstalled on every installation of macOS.

-Making your Mac talk with the Terminal app
+Making your Mac speak with the Terminal app

 This is really just a novelty feature, but we still think it’s a fun one.
 If you’re a DJ trying to entertain guests at a party, it could be a humorous way to start off the party, or to make announcements during a song.